 The fallacy, of course, is it’s impossible to know if the cash will materialize or if the couple will end up with a dozen blenders and 10 slow cookers instead.

 Simply applying smart consumer habits to wedding purchases can help couples stay the course.
 Planning a wedding is a chance to set a powerful and positive precedent for talking honestly about money, says Hughes.
 “The real killjoy,” she says, “Is letting the debt rack up and letting that heaviness rest on a new marriage.”

 Once you decide on the amount of money you’re willing to spend on your wedding, it’s a good idea to protect your investment.
 Weddings are large events with many moving parts, and you should be covered if something goes wrong.
-With Wedding Liability and Cancellation Insurance underwritten by Nationwide, you can rest easy knowing you’re prepared for anything on your big day.
+With wedding liability and cancellation insurance, you can rest easy knowing you’re prepared for anything on your big day.